Aug 29 | 2018

 Russia’s rising organic food market

 Domestic demand for organic produce has been steadily rising 10% year-on-year since 2010.
-Even so, the Russian market only olds a very small percentage of the global value.
+Even so, the Russian market only holds a very small percentage of the global value.
 In Russia, it’s a $250m market; around the world, organic’s food worth is an estimated $100 billion.

 Despite this, sales of healthy, pesticide-free foodstuffs have tripled since the start of the decade.
 This includes the period during the rough Russian recession – and an import ban on agricultural goods from the EU.